Mathew Ryan

-Mathew David Ryan (born 8 April 1992) is an Australian professional soccer player who plays as a goalkeeper for AZ Alkmaar and captains the Australia national team.
+Mathew David Ryan (born 8 April 1992) is an Australian professional soccer player who currently plays as a goalkeeper for La Liga club Levante and captains the Australia national team.

 Born in Sydney, Ryan played youth football for Marconi Stallions, Blacktown City and Central Coast Mariners.
 He made his senior debut for Blacktown before moving to the Mariners' senior squad in 2010.
 In 2013, Ryan moved to Club Brugge, where he played for two years before joining Valencia.

-He made his senior international debut in 2012, and has since established himself as Australia's first-choice goalkeeper, effectively succeeding his childhood idol Mark Schwarzer.
-He played at the 2014, 2018, and 2022 World Cups as well as the 2015 and 2019 Asian Cups, winning the Best Goalkeeper award at the 2015 tournament which his country won on home soil.
+Ryan made his senior international debut in 2012, and has since established himself as Australia's first-choice goalkeeper, effectively succeeding his childhood idol Mark Schwarzer.
+He played at the FIFA World Cup in 2014, 2018, and 2022, as well as the AFC Asian Cup in 2015, 2019 and 2023, winning the Best Goalkeeper award at the 2015 tournament which his country won on home soil.

-Early life
+Early life and education

-Ryan was born in Plumpton, New South Wales and attended Westfields Sports High School.
+Mathew David Ryan was born on 8 April 1992 in Plumpton, New South Wales and attended Westfields Sports High School.
 He took up football at the age of four and played youth football for Blacktown City and Central Coast Mariners before making his senior debut with Blacktown City.
 After moving to Central Coast Mariners in 2010, Ryan moved to Club Brugge in 2013.

-In addition to holding an Australian passport, Ryan also has a UK passport.
+In addition to holding an Australian passport, Ryan also has a British passport.